Salmonella-in-eggs controversy

 The salmonella-in-eggs controversy was a political controversy in the United Kingdom caused by the Parliamentary Under-Secretary of State for Health, Edwina Currie's claims that "most of the egg production in this country, sadly, is now affected with salmonella" in 1988.
 These claims led to a 60 percent decline in egg sales over the next few weeks, and angered both politicians and those in the egg production industry.
 Currie's statement also resulted in the destruction of around 400 million eggs and the slaughter of around 4 million hens.
 The controversy dominated Currie's tenure as Parliamentary Under-Secretary of State for Health and resulted in her resignation two weeks later.

 Background

 Salmonella enteritidis had grown to become a larger worldwide issue in the late 1970s and 1980s than it had been in previous decades, with cases having quadrupled in the first half of 1988 alone.
 Poultry World reported a "sudden scourge of Salmonella enteriditis" but claimed that the attack on eggs' reputation had been "politically motivated".
-John Farrant commented that it was "one of the most serious threats ever faced by the industry".
+The magazine's editor, John Farrant, commented that it was "one of the most serious threats ever faced by the industry".
 At the time of Currie's warning, 12,302 cases had been reported.

-December 3 interview
+Interview

-On December 3, 1988 Currie stated in a television interview for ITN:
+On 3 December 1988 Currie stated in a television interview for ITN: